 - Butter (melted)

-What flour to use in drop scones?
+What flour to use

 For ease and speed in the kitchen for breakfast I use this recipe for my drop scones using self raising flour.